davidar/deepbot/README.md

 You can also manually refresh the conversation history at any time using the `@BotName refresh` command.
 This will clear the current history and fetch recent messages from the channel again.

-If you're experiencing issues with the history initialization, you can use the `@BotName debug` command to see detailed information about the messages in the channel and the current state of the conversation history.

 ## Setup

 1. Run the setup script to create a virtual environment and install dependencies: